Victoria-Uwegba/FNP-SALES-ANALYSIS/README.md

 ### Data Sources

-Sales Data: The primary dataset for this analysis is the *"Fnpsales_data.csv"* file, which contains detailed information on the products sold, customer orders, and customer details provided by the company.
+Sales Data: The primary dataset for this analysis is the  file, which contains detailed information on the products sold, customer orders, and customer details provided by the company.

 ### Data Collected